 // display sync signals and coordinates

-localparam CORDW = 16; // screen coordinate width in bits
+localparam CORDW = 16; // signed coordinate width (bits)

 logic hsync, vsync;